muthumala19/muthumala19/README.md

 # **Hello, I'm Pasindu Muthumala** 👋

 Welcome to my GitHub profile!
-I'm a Computer Science and Engineering undergraduate student passionate about technology, software development, and problem-solving.
+I'm a Computer Science and Engineering undergraduate from University of Moratuwa, Sri Lanka.
+I am passionate about technology, software development, and problem-solving.
 This README serves as an introduction to my work and contributions.

 ## About Me